ssi-anik/amqp-to-laravel-amqp/readme.md

 anik/amqp-to-laravel-amqp
 ---

+ARCHIVED
+===

+This project will no longer be maintained and is archived on March 1st, 2023 as it didn't solve the intention the project was initiated with.

+---

 `anik/amqp-to-laravel-amqp` helps to upgrade to Laravel 9 (only) before migrating to `anik/laravel-amqp`

 You can use this package with